Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-publish.md

 ## Step 4: Publish Your Package to ProGet

-To publish your package to your ProGet Conda feed, we can use Inedo's [pgutil](/docs/proget/reference-api/proget-pgutil) tool.
+To publish your package to your ProGet RPM feed, we can use Inedo's [pgutil](/docs/proget/reference-api/proget-pgutil) tool.

 pgutil will require some [minor configuration](/docs/proget/reference-api/proget-pgutil#sources) before use.
 This includes setting up your ProGet instance and API key as a source by running: